 What can I use to clean polyurethane?

 I know this will sound interesting to you, but before you start attempting to clean your polyurethane wood you will want to ensure it is actually sealed with polyurethane.
-There are other finishes which will look like or mimic polyurethane.
+There are other finishes that will look like or mimic polyurethane.
 These include lacquer or other finishes.

 If you are unsure of the finish of your wood be sure to select a small space on your wood to test which will not be seen or is in an inconspicuous spot.
 Use the below checklist to test your finish.